elastiflow/pipelines/README.md

 	return v * v, nil
 }

-// exProcess is a generic user defined pipelines.Pipeline function comprised of pipe.Pipe stages that will run in a pipelines.Pipeline. func exProcess[T any](p pipe.Pipe[T]) pipe.Pipe[T] {
+// exampleProcess is a generic user defined pipelines.Pipeline function comprised of pipe.Pipe stages that will run in a pipelines.Pipeline. func exampleProcess(p pipe.Pipe[int]) pipe.Pipe[int] {
 	return p.OrDone(    // pipe.Pipe.OrDone will stop the pipeline if the input channel is closed. pipe.DefaultParams(),
 	).FanOut(   // pipe.Pipe.FanOut will run subsequent pipe.Pipe stages in parallel. pipe.Params{Num: 2},
-	).Run(      // pipe.Pipe.Run will execute the registered pipe.Pipe process: "squareOdds".
+	).Run(      // pipe.Pipe.Run will execute the pipe.Pipe process: "squareOdds".
-		"squareOdds",
+        squareOdds,
 		pipe.DefaultParams(),
 	)           // pipe.Pipe.Out automatically FanIns to a single output channel if needed.
 }